Sophia’s Pantry CSA is open for sign-ups for Season 1 of our 2026 CSA.

 • collards

-• sweet potatoes (Fall)
+• sweet potatoes (Fall only)

-Warm/hot season shares are planned to include:
+Warm/hot season shares (beginning mid-Season 1) are planned to include:

 • tomatoes, slicing and cherry